Saturday, February 21, 2015

 Marxist View: Lenin:

-From the Marxist view Lenin said that, there were great inequality of wealth distribution among the farmers.
-As a result a great stratification occurred among farmers frequently.
-He also predicted that in the competition market, economic advantage and disadvantage will be increasing gradually.
-And once stage the farmer will be emerged.
+From the Marxist view, Lenin said that there was a great inequality of wealth distribution among the farmers.
+As a result, a great stratification occurred among farmers frequently.
+He also predicted that in the competitive market, economic advantages and disadvantages will increase gradually.
+And once the stage is set, the farmer will emerge.
 Some are given below.

 1. Competition.